slightknack/machine-110/README.md

 The other day, I ran across a generic code-bowling competition.
 For those who don't know what code-bowling is, it's essentially trying to write programs in a complex and obfuscated manner.

-The specifics of the contests are irrelevant - needless to say, having heard of rule-110-based Turing machines, I though the best route would be to implement one, then write a program that compiled some arbitrary simple language down to a rule 110 starting seed.
+The specifics of the contest are irrelevant.
+Having heard of rule-110-based Turing machines,
+I though the best route to victory would be to implement one, then write my contest submission in rule 110.
-(Rule 110 is a common form of 1d cellular automata, by the way.)

 Quite obviously, I quickly ran into some roadblocks.
 Although implementing rule 110 is quite trivial,